-Configures a filter for incoming SA messages received by the peers that belong to a peer group.
+Configures a (S,G) filter for incoming SA messages received from the peers that belong to a peer group.

 The name of the access list.
-The per-peer-group (S,G) entry filter specifies which entries should be advertised.

-If a list is not specified, all multicast (S,G) entries are advertised.
+The per-peer-group (S,G) entry filter specifies which entries should be accepted.
+If a list is not specified, all multicast (S,G) pairs are accepted.